 More line and more energy input engages the rods action more deeply for longer fishing casts that seem effortless given the advantage of the relatively long 10’ lever effect.

 Then for the big cast and this rod gives out much more than you can put in without a hint of the tip collapsing and causing a tailing loop.
-Huge distances were possible with ease using the 40 plus head.
+Huge distances were possible with ease.
 In some ways the rod feels like a 7 weight without the weight, if you know what I mean, more than a #6.

 This is a rod that I could highly recommend for throwing a long sinking line big distances on our Tasmanian lakes (a 40 plus head goes into the next postcode carrying a bead head fly without effort).
 It would be equally as useful as a boat rod for wind lane fishing where long accurate casts are necessary.
 In this case maybe a #6 Rio Grande or MPX style overweighted #6 would be terrific.